Tree Risk News

 Back to the binary ‘High’ v ‘Low’ likelihood of occupancy.

-VALID’s likelihood of occupancy categories are based on log base 10, like the Richter scale uses to measure earthquakes.
+VALID’s Likelihood of Occupancy categories are based on log base 10, like the Richter scale uses to measure earthquakes.
 If we show the likelihood of occupancy to scale as 10 x 10 canvases, and set High at the centre, we can compare VALID’s and Jeremy’s likelihood of occupancy categories.

 Likelihood of Occupancy | Tree Risk Management